kuleuven/iRODS-User-Training/05_iCommands_Handson_User-Training.md

   C- /yourZone/home/u0XXXXXX/test
 ```

+`ils` shows you the contents of a collection, but not of its subcollections.
+If you want to see the contents of the current collection and all it's subcollections, you can use the command `itree` instead.

 To go to the collection that you want, you would use `icd` with an absolute path or a relative path.
 In other words, to navigate around folder(s) of iRODS, we use it.
 Let's go inside the 'test' collection: